 Late complications are typically related to the severity of the initial injury.
 Most people experience a certain degree of stiffness with the upward and downward motion of the ankle.
 When the blood supply to the talus is damaged it can lead to death of the bone, a condition called avascular necrosis (AVN).
 This condition can lead to significant deformity and arthritis and require additional surgery.

 How long will I be out of work?

 This is a severe injury.
 Depending on the type of work performed, most people are unable to return to work for at least two weeks after the injury.
 Those with active jobs may not be able to return for six months to a year.

 Do the plates and screws need to be removed?

-The plates and screws serve to hold the bones together so that they can heal.
-Once the bones are healed they serve no purpose.
-However, most orthpaedic surgeons do not recommend removal of the plate and screws unless there are problems with pain or infection.
+Plates and screws hold the bones together so that they can heal.
+Once the bones are healed the hardware serves no purpose.
+However, most orthopaedic surgeons do not recommend removal of the plate and screws unless there are problems with pain or infection.